 National Accreditation and Quality Assurance Authority of Education (NAQAAE)

 NAQAAE is an independent public authority as stipulated by article “1” of law 82 for 2006.
 It reports to the Egyptian President, Prime Minister, and Parliament.
 A crucial part of NAQAAE's role is to review how higher education providers, such as universities and colleges, maintain their academic standards and quality.

 In addition, several applications are being prepared for submission within the next few months.

 Nile University's Academic Quality Unit responsibilities include:

 - Preparing templates for accreditation requirements, including course and program specifications and reports.
-Templates are designed to maximize information collected while avoiding redundancy.
+Templates are designed to maximize the information collected while avoiding redundancy.
 Once designed, templates are introduced to stakeholders for clarification and fast feedback.

-- Students' feedback has been activated since spring 2019.
+- Students' feedback has been activated since the spring of 2019.
 Courses evaluations are collected twice per semester.
 The early evaluation determines prompt actions needed to avoid problems at semester end.
 In addition, the final evaluation is collected at the end of the semester to conclude the course activities.
 Once issued, the results are summarized and presented to the leadership; further actions include meetings with faculty and students where results and corrective measures are discussed.

 - Faculty training has been organized in collaboration with MOHE and NAQAAE.
 Various topics include effective teaching, assessment, and strategic planning.

 - Faculty orientations are held regularly during the semester's 1st week.
 These events are good chances for discussion and communication between staff and leadership.
-Plans and policies are introduced to the team to assure orientation with daily operations.
+Plans and policies are introduced to the team to ensure orientation with daily operations.

 How will these accreditations benefit our students?